Statistics of Lagrangian Trajectories in a Rotating Turbulent Flow

-We also measure the distribution of $p$ along Lagrangian trajectories \textit{and} conditioned on whether they are in vortical $(Q \ge 0)$ or in straining $(Q < 0)$ regions.
+We also measure the distribution of $p$ along Lagrangian trajectories \textit{and} conditioned on whether they are in vortical $({\rm Q} \ge 0)$ or in straining $({\rm Q} < 0)$ regions.
 In Fig.~\ref{fig:power_pdf_Q} we plot the pdf of the power, conditioned on the geometry of the flow for $Ro = 0.16$, and see evidence that in straining regions, energy gains are more probable than energy losses, whereas in vortical regions the probabilities are similar.
 Now, as rotation in increased, the fraction of the flow in vortical regions is higher.
 Moreover these vortices are stronger and more coherent on an average.
-This can be seen in the Lagrangian skewness in the distribution of $Q$ (Fig.~\ref{fig:power_pdf_Q}, inset).
+This can be seen in the Lagrangian skewness in the distribution of ${\rm Q}$ (Fig.~\ref{fig:power_pdf_Q}, inset).
 Therefore at higher rotation rates, gains in energy are as frequent, and have the same distribution, as losses.

-What does all of this mean for the central question of this work, namely Lagrangian irreversibility and its connections with the geometry of the flow?
-One way to measure this irreverisibility, is to consider the quantity~\cite{Xu_2014}:
+What does all of this mean for the central question of this work, namely Lagrangian irreversibility and its connections with the geometry of the flow? { In statistically steady state, Lagrangian reversibility or time reversibility should imply that the probability of energy gain ($p > 0$) or energy loss ($p < 0$) should be equal.
+Therefore, any asymmetry in the pdfs of $p$ would suggest the breaking of Lagrangian or time reversibility in the system.} One way to measure this irreverisibility, is to consider the quantity~\cite{Xu_2014}:

 For homogeneous and isotropic turbulence, $Ir \gg 1$ and increases with the Reynolds number of the flow.
 This stems from the fact that ``flight-crashes'' proliferate in such flows with increasing Reynolds numbers leading to an ever-increasing skewness in the distribution of the power $p$.
-We have, however, seen that because of the Coriolis force, the flow reorganises leading to, e.g., a depletion in the skewness of $Q$ along Lagrangian trajectories.
+We have, however, seen that because of the Coriolis force, the flow reorganizes leading to, e.g., a depletion in the skewness of $\rm Q$ along Lagrangian trajectories.
 Could the effect be as strong in measurements of $Ir$?
 In Fig.~\ref{fig:Ir} we plot Ir as a function of $Ro$ and find a sharp decrease as soon as $Ro < 1$.
 Indeed for $Ro \ll 1$, the decrease in the irreversibility is by an order of magnitude compared to the case where the rotation is negligible.
 (We have checked that our value of Ir for $\Omega = 0$ is consistent with the findings in Ref.~\cite{Xu_2014}.)

 Indeed, in recent times, this issue of reversibility has been re-examined in a variety of problems which range from the use of the time-reversible Navier-Stokes equation~\cite{Shukla2018} to how the suppression of small-scale intermittency through Fourier-decimation~\cite{PRL-dec,Ray-review} lead to an emergent reversibility when measure via Lagrangian Lyapunov exponents~\cite{Ray-Irr}.
 Our study is however different from these.
 Unlike the use of a fluctuating thermostat to replace the usual viscosity in the Navier-Stokes equation leading to time-reversibility or the suppression of a subset of triadic interactions to solve the equations on a quenched, disordered lattice, we show that even for the \textit{true} equations of motion, rotation and the consequent emergence of coherent, anisotropic structures is enough to alter the statistics of Lagrangian trajectories.
 In particular, at high rotation rates, the notion of flights and crashes cease to exist and thus does not allow an easy interpretation of time-irreversibility in terms of such Lagrangian probes.
 We hope that this work, which does not rely on modifications to the equations of hydrodynamics, will lead to experiments designed to look at this specific aspect of Lagrangian irreversibility in experiments in future.